caitlincoffey/Movement-Synthesizer/algorithms.md

 For the initial filtering of all 3 axis, a similar pattern is followed: first, we take the FFT of the signal using Matlab's `fft()` function (A).
 We then set the sampling rate (Fs) to be 2,000 Hz (B), as this allows for a frequency range of -1,000 to 1,000 Hz, as the `max_frequency = Fs/2`.
 This allows for a broad selection of tones, while avoiding some higher, harsher tones, that some listeners have found unpleasant during the development of this product.

 Then, all the peak frequencies are found, defined as a local maxima preceded by a value at least 1 unit less than itself (C).
-The top Nc positive peak frequencies are selected, and mirrored horizontally, to avoid clashing phaseshifts caused by not perfectly symmetric FFTs (D).
+The top Nc positive peak frequencies are selected, and then mirrored horizontally, to avoid clashing phaseshifts caused by not perfectly symmetric FFTs(D).

 Then we spread out and shift the frequencies to broaden the range of possible tones, as well as to ensure all of them are in the audible domain.
-This is done by finding each frequencies' index's distance from the 0 frequency, multiplying the distance by 2 (if the max frequency is less than half the max potential frequency), and increasing the distance by 20(E).
+This is done by finding each frequencies' index's distance from the 0 frequency, multiplying the distance by 2 (if the max peak frequency is less than half the max potential frequency), and increasing the distance by 20(E).
 Lastly, all the magnitudes are standardized, set to 100 unit lengths to enable proper translation of frequency range during audiofile writing(F).

 ## Pitch Tuning Algorithm / Chord Selection Process